 Ample, built-in seating and wood-fired pizza on-demand.
 And while wood-fired ovens are famous for pizza, this isn't a one-note investment: You can serve up any meat, veggie, or bread — making this a full-on outdoor oven.
 Low-maintenance hardscaping means you can focus on your party, instead of mowing grass.

 Or go for the full farm-to-table concept:

-Pluck some veggies from some chic, metal raised beds (easy to maintain), prep them in an outdoor cooking island with a built-in grill (and green roof, which keeps it cooler underneath), and treat yourself to the freshest cuisine around for your backyard staycation.
+Pluck some veggies from some chic, metal raised beds (easy to maintain), prep them in an outdoor cooking island with a built-in grill (and green roof, which keeps it cooler underneath), and treat yourself to the freshest cuisine around for your backyard oasis.

 Even better, since the entire ground area is pea gravel, you can spend less time mowing and more time dining.

 But does it add value?
 Outdoor living and cooking spaces (rooms, really) almost always do.
 As do low-maintenance hardscaping features — like the patio.
 Raised steel garden beds, not so much, though.

 Spend Saturday afternoon napping in your outdoor space — not laboring over it.
 Easy-care plants look lush with minimal intervention, including ground cover and stone to replace grass.

 Install horizontal privacy fencing, and you're ready for one legendary siesta (adorable dog recommended but not required).